 Speakers: Farah Mahmood (International Nuremberg Principles Academy), Helmut Herz (City of Nuremberg)

 How can refugees in Nuremberg help to secure evidence of international crimes?
 How can social welfare agencies and volunteers be supported in capturing important information and channeling it to the appropriate authorities?
 For this purpose, the International Nuremberg Principles Academy and the City of Nuremberg have jointly developed the "International Justice Guidelines for Refugee Agencies in Europe".
-This presentation discusses the results of the first practical phase of the guidelines, as well as their application and effectiveness.
+This presentation discussed the results of the first practical phase of the guidelines, as well as their application and effectiveness.

 For further information about the project and the Guidelines available for download, please click here.